Match Review

 Q, please look back on today's game.

 A, Ryotaro ARAKI stole the ball in our half and sent a good pass to me, so all I had to do was carry it and take the shot.
-I aimed for the goalkeeper's legs, and it went exactly as planned.
+I aimed for the goalkeeper's legs, and it went just as planned.

 Q: I feel like my condition is improving.
 How do you personally feel about it?